KartikiMane07/AWS-EC2-Instance-Launch/README.md

 # 🚀 AWS EC2 Instance Launch

-A beginner-friendly AWS Cloud Computing project that demonstrates how to launch, configure, and access an Amazon EC2 (Elastic Compute Cloud) instance using the AWS Management Console.
+A beginner-friendly AWS Cloud Computing project that demonstrates how to launch and manage an Amazon EC2 (Elastic Compute Cloud) instance using the AWS Management Console.

 ---

 ## 📌 Project Description

-This project explains the complete process of creating an EC2 virtual server on AWS.
-It covers selecting an Amazon Machine Image (AMI), choosing an instance type, configuring networking and security settings, creating a key pair, launching the instance, and connecting to it securely.
+This project showcases the process of creating and managing a virtual server (EC2 instance) on Amazon Web Services (AWS).
+It covers launching an instance, configuring the required settings, monitoring its status, and terminating it after successful deployment.

 ---

-## 🎯 Objective
+## 🎯 Objectives

-- Understand the basics of Amazon EC2.
+- Learn the fundamentals of Amazon EC2.
-- Learn how to launch a virtual machine in AWS.
+- Launch and configure an EC2 instance.
-- Configure networking and security settings.
+- Understand AWS Console navigation.
-- Connect to the instance securely.
+- Monitor the EC2 instance lifecycle.
-- Explore the EC2 instance lifecycle.
+- Learn how to safely terminate cloud resources.

 ---